carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 If we want to have this in a file we can redirect this output adding `> summary_statistics.txt` to the command.

 With the `ppanggolin write` command you can extract many text files and tables with a lot of information.
-For this you need to provide the
+For this, you need to provide the
 `pangenome.h5` file and the name of the directory to store the files.
 Each of the additional flags indicates which file or files to write.
-Let's use all of the flags that will give us basic information of our analysis.
+Let's use all of the flags that will give us basic information about our analysis.
 And then see what was generated.

 ~~~
 $ ppanggolin write -p pangenome.h5 --output files --stats --csv --Rtab --partitions --projection --families_tsv